-Chester Thorne hired Native American labor to help construct Thornewood Castle between 1907-1911.
+Chester Thorne hired Native American labor to help construct the Thornewood Estate between 1907 and 1911.
 Following their traditions, these Native American workers cut and hung numerous "wish bone sticks" (our term) around the foundation walls on the basement during construction.

 In their tradition, these help protect from evil spirits and bring good fortune to the house in the future, as well as provide protection to the workers.

 We (the Robinsons) are the fifth owners of Thornewood.
 Every previous owner before us has not touched these, but left these original wish bone sticks hanging in place.
 We will as well.

 2004 Smudging Ceremony

 Rayna and Bob Bearclaw (pictured right) were our bed & breakfast guests during the last week of October, 2004.
 Upon hearing about these above-mentioned wish bone sticks, they offered to perform a smudging ceremony to renew, or recharge, these original wish bone sticks.